seed-run/homepage/_posts/2020-11-10-second-generation-build-machines-are-in-beta.md

 ### Second Generation Build Machines

-Typically, a build machine takes a little bit of time to provision the resources necessary to start up a new build.
+Typically, a build machine takes a little bit of time to provision the resources necessary to startup a new build.
 This can currently vary from 20s - 40s.
 While you are not charged for this provisioning time, it can slow down your builds.
 Especially, if you have [multiple deploy phases]({% link _docs/configuring-deploy-phases.md %}).

 The new Second Generation machines reduce this down to 3s - 5s.
 Making a drastic difference in your overall build times.